Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/daredevil.md

 # Close-up Action
 Starting at 6th level, you learn the following magic trick.

-**Strike With Momentum.** After you take the dash action on your turn, you can expend a Trickery die and use your bonus action to make a melee attack.
-Roll the die and add the number rolled to the attack roll.
+**Dashing Entrance.** You can expend a Trickery die to take the dash action as a bonus action, rolling it.
+Your speed increases by an additional X feet this turn, where X is the number rolled times 5.

 #
 Starting at 10th level,